matthew-tfs/mjcb.io/content/blog/00032-gentoo-linux-on-the-thinkpad-t470.md

                [*]   Always enable userptr support
 ```

-In order to use the Intel module when compiling X, it also requires a modification to the **make.conf** file:
+To use the Intel module when compiling X, it also requires a modification to the **make.conf** file:

 ```console
 VIDEO_CARDS="intel i965"